skt-t1-byungi/inno-trans/README.md

 ```

 ### Filter
-You can write in the message a filter that converts the value.
+You can write a filter to convert the value to a message.

 ```json
 {
     "welcome": "welcome, {name|upper}!",